Adeboye Now RCCG General Overseer Worldwide - Nigeria Today

 Adeboye Now RCCG General Overseer Worldwide

-The Redeemed Christian Church of God (RCCG) on Saturday said Pastor Enoch Adejare Adeboye remains its General Overseer, Worldwide.
+The Redeemed Christian Church of God (RCCG) says Pastor Enoch Adejare Adeboye remains its General Overseer, Worldwide.

 A statement signed by Leke Adeboye, the clergyman’s last son and Personal Assistant, said the clarification was coming on the heels of misrepresentation of Pastor E. A. Adeboye’s announcement at the Annual Ministers Thanksgiving held at the redemption camp yesterday that the Church in Nigeria is now to be led by Pastor Joseph Obayemi.